mjgs/mjgs.github.io/_posts/2022/2022-03-27-chicken-farming-programming-and-the-future-of-humanity.md

 How would we get out of such a situation if we were already in such a situation?

 What about related concepts like bullying?
 How will that be in the future?

-Very relevant and really wirth listening to:
+Very relevant and really worth listening to, especially if you are into psychology:

-The art of manliness - The dangers of concept creep
+[The Dangers of Concept Creep](https://the-art-of-manliness.simplecast.com/episodes/the-dangers-of-concept-creep-IOkLEspI) (The Art of Manliness Podcast)

 I think it's worth trying to imagine this sort of thing because ultimately the thing we are farming with the world wide web and the metaverse is ourselves.

 Let's imagine a better future for everyone.

-TODO - Add SYSK link
-TODO - Add AOM link